-Near-Term Financial Risk: The estimated cost of RPD and Port maintaining Mission Bay parks exceeds the annual revenue of CFD No. 5.
-Fortunately, OCII has sufficient fund balance from the CFD to make up this annual shortfall for at least the next five years; staff estimates that soon thereafter OCII will not be able to fully fund the requests from RPD and Port.
-At that point, Port and RPD staff anticipates requesting General Fund support to fund the shortfall.
-Should such funding be denied, the Port would be liable for funding the shortfall.
+Near-Term Financial Risk: The estimated cost of RPD and Port maintenance of Mission Bay parks exceeds the annual revenue of CFD#5.
+Fortunately, OCII has sufficient fund balance from the CFD #5 to make up this annual shortfall for at least the next five years; staff estimates that soon thereafter OCII will not be able to fully fund the costs of both RPD and Port and Port and RPD staff anticipate requesting General Fund support to fund the shortfall.
+Should such funding be denied, the Port would be liable for funding the shortfall for the parks under its jurisdiction.

 The graphic below from OCII conceptually illustrates the use of reserves through the life of the CFD period, as well as the funding shortfall after the reserves are depleted.
-Note the expenditures in the OCII graphic reflect operating cost estimates from the current contractor, not the costs of RPD and the Port; therefore, the timing illustrated below is not representative of fund balance usage once RPD and the Port take over maintenance.
+Note the expenditures in the OCII graphic reflect operating cost estimates from the current contractor, not the costs of RPD and the Port; therefore, the estimate of costs illustrated below is not representative of fund balance usage once RPD and the Port take over maintenance.